Skip to content

 }

 The frontend redirects to this URL or uses it in a download link.
-Asset playback follows the same pattern via GET /api/v1/assets/{uuid}/video-url — asset migration to the Worker path is tracked as a post-launch follow-up in R2_MEDIA_PROXY_PLAN.md.
+Export downloads to the Worker path remain a post-launch follow-up.

-Clip playback routes through a Cloudflare Worker at /media/v1/<jwt> rather than handing the browser a presigned R2 URL directly.
+All media playback (main-video proxies, b-roll, overlays, thumbnails, scrub sprites) routes through a Cloudflare Worker at /media/v1/<jwt> rather than handing the browser a presigned R2 URL directly.
+Server-internal probes (ffprobe during artifact generation) still use presigned R2 — the Worker JWT model is browser-oriented.
 The backend mints a short-lived HS256 JWT (MEDIA_TOKEN_TTL_SECONDS, default 300); the Worker verifies it with a kid-based secret registry, fetches bytes from R2 via a native binding, and streams them back through Cloudflare's edge cache.
 Three reasons for the architecture:

 1. Per-request authorization.
 Presigned URLs are valid-until-expiry for anyone who sees them.
 JWT + Worker verification lets ownership checks run on every request.